kbogar/P2-tic-tac-toe/README.md

 # Tic Tac Toe
-Tic Tac Toe is a game in which two players take turns in drawing either an X or an O in one square of a grid consisting of nine squares.
+Tic Tac Toe is a website, a game in which two players take turns in drawing either an X or an O in one square of a grid consisting of nine squares.
 The winner is the first player to get three of the same symbols in a row.

 You can see the live link [here](https://kbogar.github.io/P2-tic-tac-toe/)